Herbal Care Questions

 How is a doula different from a delivery nurse or a birthing partner?

 The most important thing a birthing person needs during labor is continuous support.
 This means that you have someone by your side continuously from start to finish.
 A birthkeeper (or doula) rarely leaves your side.
 Nurses have many other responsibilities other than you.
 Aside from helping care for you, the nurse is communicating with your care provider, taking care of other patients, documenting care, taking breaks, and more.
-A nurse’s support ends when her shift does.
+A nurse’s support ends when the shift does.
 The birthkeeper only has one commitment the whole time they are with you—and that is YOU!

 Birthing partners (who can be a spouse, intimate partner, sibling, parent, or close friend) and birthkeeper can work together to make a support team for the birthing person.
 Sometimes people think that they don’t need a birthkeeper because their partner will be with them continuously throughout labor.
 Your partner is an essential support person for you to have by your side.
 However, your partner will need to eat, sleep, and use the bathroom at times.
 Also, most partners have limited knowledge about birth, medical procedures, or what goes on in birth, so birth keepers and partners work together for support.